+The parts of the SEA Directive Requirements considered in the section:
-The Environmental (Sustainability) Report should provide information on:

-"an outline of the contents, main objectives of the plan and programme";
+The Environmental (Sustainability) Report should provide information on: "an outline of the contents, main objectives of the plan and programme"; "A description of how the assessment was undertaken including any difficulties (such as technical deficiencies or lack of know how) in compiling the report"

-This document is called a Sustainability Appraisal Report (sometimes called an Environmental Report).
+- 1.1.1 This document is called a Sustainability Appraisal Report (sometimes called an Environmental Report).
 It is a key output of the Sustainability Appraisal and Strategic Environmental Assessment (SEA) processes.
-It presents information on the social, environmental and economic effects of implementing the South Derbyshire Part 1 Local Plan (hereafter referred as the Local Plan) and the appraisal methodology adopted to identify these effects.

-This report has been produced to meet the reporting requirements of both the Strategic Environmental Assessment and the Sustainability Appraisal processes.
-It is an interim report and will be updated to reflect any changes to the Part 1 Local Plan as it moves towards adoption.
+It presents information on the social, environmental and economic effects of implementing the South Derbyshire Part 1 Local Plan (hereafter referred as the Local Plan) and the appraisal methodology adopted to identify these effects. - 1.1.2 This report has been produced to meet the reporting requirements of both the Strategic Environmental Assessment and the Sustainability Appraisal processes and will be updated to reflect any changes to the Part 1 Local Plan as it moves towards adoption.